 State and local funding directly impacts Northwest Arkansas Community College's growth.
 Funding from the State of Arkansas remains problematic due to fact that the College remains under-funded relative to peer institutions.
-The need for additional state funding will become critical as enrollment continues to flatten and the College explores options to expand its facilities.
-Revenues from the local property tax remain stable although the decline in the housing market, challenges facing financial institutions, increased foreclosures and delinquent real estate tax payments have slowed the overall rate of growth.
+The need for additional state funding becomes even more critical as enrollment continues to flatten.
+Revenues from the local property tax remain stable although the decline in the housing market, challenges facing financial institutions, increased foreclosures, and delinquent real estate tax payments have slowed the overall rate of growth.